Artificial intelligence in cancer diagnostics - between hope, realism, and ethical challenges

 AI may be explained as systems that can read and analyse data, make decisions, and produce physical or digital actions in order to reach a certain goal.
 AI has a wide range of application areas, such as autonomous vehicles, control-functions in digital bank solutions, and automatic face recognition.
 Within medicine, AI can be used in medical software, and also for object discrimination in images - like tumor identification.

-More information at the Litteraturhus home page.
+More information at the web page of Litteraturhuset.